AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

   * GotoMeeting
   * Zoom
   * [Open Source](https://elearningindustry.com/top-6-open-source-web-conferencing-software-tools-elearning-professionals)
-* publishing a new hangout app (give us notifications and telemetry)
+* publishing a new hangout app (to give us notifications and telemetry)

 It would be great if Google hangouts was open source ... anyway, even yesterday I didn't want to leap into working on something.
-I also wanted to review the issues related to payment and premium plans.
+I also wanted to review the issues related to payment and Premium plans.
 CraftAcademy Sweden is still keen to work with invoices rather than credit cards, so we now had some Premium members who weren't represented in the site correctly.
-I tested on my local server that I could update them from the console like to:
+I tested on my local server that I could update them from the console like so:

 ```rb
 UpgradeUserToPremium.with(user, Time.now, '', PaymentSource::CraftAcademy)
 ```

 It worked locally and I ran the same through the production Rails console.
 An example of me playing fast and loose perhaps?
 Would a more principled approach be to deploy a rake task, build an admin interface or even an API endpoint?
-CraftAcademy just graduated three students and it was trivial for me to do through the Rails console, and make the system display the students' Premium status correctly.
+CraftAcademy just graduated three students and it was trivial for me to update their details through the Rails console, and make the system display the students' Premium status correctly.
 I thought it was important to get this set, since otherwise they would have the "Sponsor for Premium" button.
 Not that anyone was likely to start throwing money at them, but good to have the database in the correct state.
 As the number of CA graduates increases, we'll want to automate this, but right now we're cautiously expanding the domain model.
 Michael and I identified a set of other issues:

 * Expiration date for CA sponsorship (notifications when 1 year support ends)
 * CA sponsorship via Stripe